nntarasov/csv2keychain/README.md

 $ csv2keychain ~/Desktop/credentials.csv -s
 ```

-Now your Chrome passwords are available for Safari :)
+Now your Chrome passwords are available for Safari & other apps :)